Annemarie Bolduc

 GROWING & COOKING TIPS

-I love growing my own garlic for many reasons.
+I love growing my garlic for many reasons.
 It is a must-have ingredient all year long for flavouring so many recipes.
 It is good for boosting the immune system and is much better and healthier when organically cultivated (more about homegrown garlic here).
-The garlic scape is something I only discovered when I started to grow my own garlic.
-They can be found at farmers' markets.
+The garlic scape is something I only discovered when I started to learn to grow garlic.
+They can be found at some farmers' markets in season.
 I use them in marinades, and this Tasty Grilled Chicken recipe is a favourite seasonal dish I always love to do with my homemade preserved lemons.
-They can be chopped in pesto, topped on bread with parmesan cheese, added on roasted artichokes, and frozen in ice cubes.
+They can be chopped in pesto, topped on bread with parmesan cheese, or added to roasted artichokes and mushrooms.
+They can be preserved frozen in ice cubes or pickled in brine.
 If you grow your own garlic, you are on the right track for some delicious and healthy garden cooking!

 Check out related posts, recipes and inspirations: